 Even though the Southwest Priority Card has the highest annual fee of any personal Chase Southwest Card, I think it’s worthwhile for a vast majority of consumers.
 Why?
 Because the card offers some incredible perks for anyone who flies Southwest with any frequency.

-Many people love flying Southwest for the ability to earn Companion Pass, the lack of change fees, and the two free checked bags.
-For others, Southwest is just a practical airline to fly on occasion, given their massive route network.
+Many people love flying Southwest for the ability to earn the Southwest Companion Pass, the lack of change fees, and the two free checked bags.
+For others, Southwest is just a practical airline to fly on occasion, given its massive route network.
 Regardless, there’s lots of value in having points and benefits on Southwest.

 The Southwest Priority Card is offering a welcome bonus of 40,000 Rapid Rewards points after spending $1,000 within the first three months, which I value at $520 worth of travel on Southwest Airlines.

 Welcome Bonus Restrictions